autopkg/prochat-recipes/LoggerPro_License/README.md

 1. Add the prochat-recipes repo to autopkg.

-2. Create overrides for both the LoggerPro3.download and LoggerPro3.pkg recipes
+2. Create overrides for both the LoggerPro_License.download.recipe and LoggerPro_License.recipe
 - You can change the override recipe name should the major version of the software change in the future (ex.
 LoggerPro4)

 3. Substitute your unique Vernier licensed software download URL in the `DOWNLOAD_URL` input entry

 4. Update the Logger Pro major version number as necessary (`MAJOR_VERSION`)

-### LoggerPro_License Recipe Improvements
+### LoggerPro_License Recipe Changes

 #### LoggerPro3.download.recipe